 Instructions

-- Peel and cut the daikon into 0.8 inch (2cm) thick rounds, then cut each one into bite-sized pieces, either into sixths or eighths.
-Slice the pork belly into 0.8 inch (2 cm) wide pieces.
+- Peel and cut the daikon into ¾-inch (2 cm) thick rounds, then divide each round into bite-sized pieces, either into sixths or eighths.
+Slice the pork belly into ¾-inch (2 cm) wide pieces.
 Peel the ginger and cut it into long, thin strips.
-Thinly slice the green onions.
+Thinly slice the green onion.

-- Heat oil in a pan.
-Add the ginger and sauté over medium heat.
-Once the ginger becomes fragrant, add the pork belly and continue cooking until it changes color.
-Next, add the daikon and cook everything together for about a minute.
+- Heat oil in a pan and sauté the ginger over medium heat.
+Once the ginger is fragrant, add the pork and cook until it changes color.
+Then, add the daikon and stir-fry for about a minute to combine the flavors.

-- Pour the dashi into the pan, and once it comes to a boil, skim off the scum.
-Then, add sugar and soy sauce, cover it with an otoshi-buta, and let it simmer over medium heat for about 20 minutes.
+- Pour dashi into the pan and bring it to a boil, skimming off any scum.
+Add sugar and soy sauce, then cover with an otoshi-buta and let it simmer for about 15 minutes.

-- Remove the otoshi-buta and simmer for about 10 minutes until the cooking liquid is reduced, leaving only a small amount in the bottom of the pan.
+- Remove the otoshi-buta and continue simmering for another 15-30 minutes until only a small amount of cooking liquid remains at the bottom of the pan.

 Notes